+Lu is unitless

 Problem #4: You are a driver who always obeys posted speed limits.
-Late one night you are driving on a country highway at 55 mph.
+Late one night you are driving on a country highway at 55-mph.
 Ahead you see a sign that says, "Curve Ahead 200 feet, Slow to 35 mph."
 You are 30 feet from the sign when you first see it.
-You begin to apply your breaks at the instant you pass the sign.
-You slow your car down at a rate of 7 mph each second.
+You begin to apply your brakes at the instant you pass the sign.
+You slow your car down at a rate of 7-mph each second.
 As you reach the curve, are you traveling within the posted speed limit?
-(Note: This is the same problem that was solved using a kinematics approach as example 3 in Chapter 2).
+(Note: This is the same problem that was solved using kinematics as an example in Chapter 2.)

+FOCUS the PROBLEM

+Picture and Given Information